Imran4424/Machine-Learning/README.md

 In unspervised learning we only have input data.
 We have no label responses for these scenarios.

 We only have input data to work with and don't necessarily know what we are looking for.
 However, we do have a goal.
-We are going to try to find regularities in the input for
+We are going to try to find regularities in the input for unsupervised learning